Taylor Hearn (baseball): Kansas City Royals

+the 40–man roster and sent outright to the Triple–A Omaha Storm Chasers.
+However, Hearn subsequently rejected the assignment and elected free agency.

+Hiroshima Toyo Carp

+On December 3, 2023, Hearn signed with the Hiroshima Toyo Carp of Nippon Professional Baseball.
+He made 35 appearances for Hiroshima in 2024, recording a 1.29 ERA with 26 strikeouts across 35 innings pitched.

+On November 8, 2024, Hearn re–signed with the Carp on a one–year contract.

 Personal life

 Hearn is a Christian.
 Hearn's grandfather Cleo, father Robby, and three uncles are all former rodeo cowboys.
 Hearn participated in rodeos growing up from the age 4 through age 17.

 Hearn's high school number 21 was retired by Royse City High School in 2017.